MackMike/technical-writing-portfolio-site/docs/projects/migrate-user-administrative-tool.md

 ## Comparison Value

-Including both the original and revised script helps demonstrate the editing and documentation value of this sample.
-It shows how technical writing improvements can strengthen an internal administrative tool by making it easier to understand, safer to use, and easier to maintain.
+Including both the original and revised scripts demonstrates the value of this sample for editing and documentation.
+It shows how improvements to technical writing can strengthen an internal administrative tool by making it easier to understand, safer to use, and easier to maintain.

 Areas of improvement include: